-5.3 Paleontological Resources
+5.2 Paleontological Resources

-Based on the SAHRA sensitivity map the area is of high sensitivity, concurring with the DEA Screening Tool as the Monte Christo and Oaktree Formations of the Malmani Subgroup are indicated as very highly sensitive (red) because of the potential of finding trace fossils, in particular stromatolites and this aspect was adressed in an independent study by Prof Marion Bamford (2022) included as Appendix A. In terms of the palaeontological component, the proposed site lies on the potentially very highly fossiliferous rocks of the Malmani Subgroup, (Chuniespoort Group, Transvaal Supergroup), particularly the Oaktree Formation.
-The site visit for this project found that there were good exposures of dolomite but no stromatolites were present.
+Based on the SAHRA sensitivity map the area is of high sensitivity, this concurs with the DEA Screening Tool that indicated the area of very high paleontological sensitivity.
+An independent study for this aspect was conducted by Prof Marion Bamford (2022) as appended, the study found that the proposed site lies on the potentially very highly fossiliferous rocks of the Malmani Subgroup, (Chuniespoort Group, Transvaal Supergroup), particularly the Oaktree Formation.
+The site visit and walkthrough found that there were good exposures of dolomite but no stromatolites were present.
 Nonetheless, a Fossil Chance Find Protocol should be added to the EMPr.
-Based on this information it is recommended that no further palaeontological impact assessment is required unless fossils are found by the developer/ environmental officer/ other designated responsible person once excavations/drilling activities have commenced.
-As far as the palaeontology is concerned, the project should be authorised.

 Colour Sensitivity Required Action RED VERY HIGH Field assessment and protocol for finds is required ORANGE/YELLOW HIGH Desktop study is required and based on the outcome of the desktop study; a field assessment is likely GREEN MODERATE Desktop study is required BLUE LOW No palaeontological studies are required however a protocol for finds is required GREY INSIGNIFICANT/ZERO No palaeontological studies are required WHITE/CLEAR UNKNOWN These areas will require a minimum of a desktop study.
-A more information comes to light, SAHRA will continue t populate the map.
+As more information comes to light, SAHRA will continue to populate the map.

-Figure 5.14.
-Paleontological sensitivity for the approximate study area as indicated by SAHRA.
+Figure 5.15.
+Paleontological sensitivity for the approximate study area (blue polygon) as indicated by SAHRA.